dersuchendee/Onto-Generation/README.md

 ![alt text](Images/digram.png)

 This work improved ontology generation performance using two new prompting techniques.
-In this repository you can find details of the prompts, dataset for evaluation and some details that could not be fit in the page count : )
+In this repository you can find details of the prompts, the dataset and other material for the evaluation and some details that could not be fit in the page count : )

+The ontology engineering process is complex, time-consuming, and error-prone, even for experienced ontology engineers.
+In this work, we investigate the potential of Large Language Models (LLMs) to provide effective OWL ontology drafts directly from ontological requirements described using user stories and competency questions.
+Our main contribution is the introduction and evaluation of two new prompting techniques for automated ontology development: **Memoryless CQbyCQ** and **Ontogenia**.
+We also emphasize the importance of **three structural criteria** for ontology assessment, alongside expert qualitative evaluation, highlighting the need for a multi-dimensional evaluation in order to capture the quality and usability of the generated ontologies.
+Our experiments, conducted on a **benchmark dataset of ten ontologies with 100 distinct CQs and 29 different user stories**, compare the performance of three LLMs using the two prompting techniques.
+The results demonstrate improvements over the current state-of-the-art in LLM-supported ontology engineering.
+More specifically, the model \texttt{OpenAI o1-preview} with Ontogenia produces OWL models of sufficient quality, significantly outperforming novice ontology engineers in modelling ability.
+However, we still note some common mistakes and variability of result quality, which is important to take into account when using LLMs for ontology authoring support.
+We discuss these limitations and propose directions for future research.

 ## Contents of the directory